Exploring how Australians think, feel, and engage with issues of inclusion and diversity.

 Our Team and Funders

-MOSAIC is funded by the Australian Research Council through the Future Fellowship scheme.
+MOSAIC is supported by the Australian Research Council through the Future Fellowship scheme.

-The core team is supported by an international reference group of scholars, practitioners and analysts.
+The project is conducted by a multidisciplinary team and supported by an international reference group of scholars, practitioners, and analysts.

 Professor Emma Thomas is an ARC Future Fellow and Chief Investigator of the project.
 A social and political psychologist by background, Professor Thomas leads the Flinders Social Influence and Social Change Lab and is Deputy Director of the Jeff Bleich Centre for Democracy and Disruptive Technology.